Harriet Stimson Bullitt, Northwest philanthropist and conservationist, dies at 97

 Harriet Bullitt founded and financed publications that helped launch the careers of writers Ken Kesey and Ivan Doig, cartoonist Gary Larson and photographer Art Wolfe.

 She was the granddaughter of C.D.
 Stimson, owner of Seattle’s largest sawmill and a real estate tycoon whose Metropolitan Building Corp. helped reshape the city after the great fire of 1889.
 The company built the Fairmont Olympic Hotel and many other buildings that make up the downtown core.
-He was a co-founder of The Highlands, an exclusive gated community of mansions overlooking Puget Sound in Shoreline, where the family lived.
+He was a co-founder of The Highlands, a gated community of mansions overlooking Puget Sound in Shoreline, where the family lived.

 According to a family biography, Harriet Bullitt, her sister Patsy and brother Stimson used the family fortune to fund the Bullitt Foundation, which was established by her mother Dorothy, and which over the years has provided more than $200 million in grants to support environmental and conservation causes, from restoration of the Green River to protection of what is now the Hanford Reach National Monument.